polysquare/polysquare-ci-scripts/README.md

                                             travis-ci will not time out waiting
                                             for additional output.

-### Uniquely identifying a type of system ###

-A system type identifier is useful for determining whether pre-compiled binaries can be fetched from a certain location.
-This can be obtained with the `get_system_identifier` function which is defined in the `util` module.

 ### Functional programming constructs ###

 The `util` module also provides some functions which simplify a number